A Primer on FINTRAC’s Current Stance on Businesses Involved with Bitcoin and the Cryptocurrency Ecosystem. MSB.

 It is important to note that, unless your business has a “real and substantial” connection to Canada, it will not qualify as an MSB under the Act, regardless of whether its operations would otherwise render it so.
 However, there are similar regulations in place in many countries in the world.
 This should be kept in mind when jurisdiction shopping for your cryptocurrency business.

-Contact us for further information on whether your business is an MSB and, if so, what compliance requirements it has.
+Contact us for further information on whether your business is an Money Services Business and, if so, what compliance requirements it has.

 NONE OF THE INFORMATION PROVIDED IN THE BLOG IS INTENDED TO BE, NOR IS, LEGAL ADVICE; PLEASE READ OUR TERMS & CONDITIONS FOR FURTHER INFORMATION.